quadrant-newmedia/django_tree_view/README.md

     ]
     ```

-    Note - we're not using django's path() here, and we didn't specify a url regex. make_tree_view() returns an object which dynamically resolves urls, matching them whenever there is a corresponding directory inside of your tree view root.
+    Note - we're not using django's path() here, and we didn't specify a url regex. make_tree_view() returns an object which dynamically resolves urls, matching them whenever there is a corresponding directory inside of your view tree.

     TODO - document that you can use include('some_path/', [make_tree_view()]) if you want a url prefix.

-3. Optionally, add the full path to your tree view root to the `DIRS` option of your `DjangoTemplates` backend:
+3. Optionally, add the full path to your view tree to the `DIRS` option of your `DjangoTemplates` backend:
     ```python
     TEMPLATES = [
         {